Horbury Church in 1791

 first of the Greens to go to the USA.
 If his brother Jesse went in 1841, John

-must therefore have gone earlier.
-Yet his marriage above places him in
+must therefore have gone earlier, maybe alone, because his marriage above places him in

 John and Caroline's first child, George, was born in April 1843 in Wisconsin, according to the 1900 census, which is the only census which gives months of birth.
 Five other censuses support 1843 as his likely year of birth, all of which were taken in May or June.
 However the IGI recorded the year as 1842, and names the place Dover in Wisconsin.
 His parents are listed as John Green and Caroline Oden.
 The 1850 census on October 22nd recorded his age as eight, which supports the IGI date.
 If George was born between June and October in 1842, he would indeed be eight as the 1850 census suggests, and would still be seven as the other censuses record him.
 So no contradiction there.